-A home birth delivery takes place at home, in a residence rather than in a hospital or a birth center.
-A planned home birth is a homebirth that has been intentionally planned out to have labor and delivery take place at home rather than a hospital or birth center.
+A home birth delivery takes place at home, or in a residence, rather than in a hospital or a birth center.
+Planned home birth is a home birth that has been intentionally planned out to have labor and delivery take place at home rather than a hospital or birth center.

 What is an out-of-hospital birth?

 An out of hospital birth is a birth that happens out of the hospital, in a residence at home, in a birth center, or anywhere else besides the hospital.

 Home births in the United States